This presentation was delivered at

 I know Vitally Friedman has

 talked about presenting design systems with an interface that begins by showing template examples from which you can zoom down to the individual components.
-There’s some milage in that idea, I think.
+There’s some mileage in that idea, I think.

 As the line between component libraries and much broader systems for design continues to blur, we need to ensure our tools are up to the job.
 Do we adapt component-based tools to take into account for wider concerns, or look to new tools?